secretstartups/handbook/people-group/promotions-transfers/index.html.md

 If the team member is staying in the current benchmark for the Job Family, but changing their Specialty or Department (ex: moving from Plan to Secure or moving from Development to Infrastructure), the above steps will be followed.
 Solely the recruitment procedure might be shortened if the requirements for the role are the same.
 At a minimum we would ask for the hiring manager to have an interview with the team member.

-If selected for the role, a [Letter of Adjustment](/handbook/people-group/promotions-transfers/#letter-of-adjustment) will be sent by the Total Rewards team outlining the changes to department and specialty for the Total Rewards team to process in BambooHR.
+If selected for the role, a [Letter of Adjustment](/handbook/people-group/promotions-transfers/#letter-of-adjustment) will be sent by the Total Rewards team outlining the changes to department and specialty for the Total Rewards team to process in Workday.
 If the current manager needs to backfill the role they should reach out to the Finance Partner.

 ### Internal Department Transfers